AndreaDiotallevi/CV/README.md

 ## Overview

-I am a **full-stack software engineer**, with a background in building engineering and architecture, having worked for the last four and a half years as an architect at [Proctor & Matthews](https://www.proctorandmatthews.com/), where I contributed to the construction of a [70-unit residential complex](https://www.proctorandmatthews.com/project/john-dower-house-cheltenham).
+I am a **full-stack software engineer**, with a background in building engineering and architecture, having worked for the last four and a half years as an architect at [Proctor & Matthews](https://www.proctorandmatthews.com/), where I was in charge of the detailed design and development of a 70-unit residential complex at construction stage.
 Working with cloud and design technologies within the architectural industry is where I came to learn I had much stronger affinity towards the software side of my work, where I was looking into ways to automate time-consuming tasks with code.

 Ever since gaining exposure to programming, through practising with different data structures and algorithms with Python, I became hooked into coding.
-I spoke to developers about the industry and started **self-learning** for about a year and a half before taking the leap and investing into my future with [Makers Academy](https://makers.tech/), a 16-week software development bootcamp, in which I rapidly increased my skills as a developer using principles such as TDD, DRY, OOP, and XP values and getting hands-on experience in building full-stack web applications.
+I spoke to developers about the industry and started **self-learning** for about a year and a half before taking the leap and investing into my future with [Makers Academy](https://makers.tech/).
+During the course, I rapidly increased my skills as a developer using principles such as TDD, DRY, OOP, and XP values and got hands-on experience in building full-stack web applications, in a range of different technologies, including Ruby, JavaScript and Python.

-As a self-learner, I have also been exploring technologies across different disciplines, like creating [generative artworks](https://github.com/AndreaDiotallevi/generative-art) with JavaScript and scraping data from web pages with Python.
+The way technology is changing the world inspires me to explore, learn and want to create scalable solutions to solve real-world problems.
+I enjoy working with other bright, motivated engineers who share their passion and I am in constant research of something new to learn, like [web scraping](https://github.com/AndreaDiotallevi/movie-titles-scraper) or writing [blog](https://medium.com/@andreadiotallevi) posts about an technical subject.
 Having a varied professional background and interests, I hope to leverage the different experiences I have gained to support the development of my colleagues, the company and myself.

 ## Projects